kianenigma/what-blockchain-actually/content/Content/What/Blocks, Transactions, And Blockchain Systems.md

 ```

 More about the blockchain [[State]].
 The state of the blockchain is only ever meaningful *when linked to a specific block*.
 This is because a blockchain system essentially has *two types of states*:
-- The genesis state, which needs to be hardcoded and agreed upon by everyone.
+- The [[Genesis]] state, which needs to be hardcoded and agreed upon by everyone.
 - All the rest.
 The reason we emphasize this is that the rest of the states, say at block $b$, can always be re-computed by executing the sequence of blocks from $0$ to $b-1$.
-Revisit [[Execution, Ordering, History and State Machines#Genesis and Syncing]] for a refresher if need be.
+Revisit [[Execution, Ordering and History#Genesis and Syncing]] for a refresher if need be.
 ### Node Software and Clients
 Finally, although we have not yet zoomed out and looked at the entities that run a blockchain in a network (this comes in the next chapter, [[Blockchain Networks]]), for now, assume that to _run a blockchain_, one typically has to run software that is called a _[[Blockchain Node]]_ or _client_ in a network of nodes.